Def Leppard’s Hysteria album was released on August 3, 1987.

 Hysteria ended up selling 12 million copies in the U.S. alone and 25 million albums worldwide.

-Quite an amazing accomplishment, especially when reminded that the band’s average age at the time of its release was about 27 years old.
+Quite an amazing accomplishment, especially when reminded that the band’s average age at the time of its release was only about 27 years old.
 (Joe Elliott was 28; Steve Clark, 27; Phil Collen, 29; Rick Savage, 26; Rick Allen, 23!)

 Ever the optimist, here’s what Joe Elliott had to say in an interview with the Los Angeles Times back in 1987, soon after Hysteria‘s release: